elinejk/SuRE_hNSC/Scripts/TFBS/README.md

 ## 3. Regulatory properties of TFBS binding raQTLs
 Figures 2C, 2D, S2E

+Figure S2E
+**260225_SuRE_barplots_enrichment.R:** is used to calcultate the relative TFBS enrichment of each cell type over the others (hNSC over HepG2 / hNSC over K562).
+It takes the enrichment results of each cell type as input, then calculates the relative enrichment using the proportion of raQTLs within each TFBS in each cell type.

 Table S3

 **LOLA_JASPAR_twoSets.sh:** this script is ran using the JASPAR enrichment tool from LOLA see [here](https://bitbucket.org/CBGR/jaspar_enrichment/src/master/) for more details.
 The script takes as input:
 - A file containing raQTLs with 100bp flanking regions.